 - Thoughts or acts of self injury or harming others

-The program emphasizes long-term change that families can maintain following treatment.
+This program is particularly effective for youth where less intensive interventions have been unsuccessful or who have had multiple psychiatric hospitalizations.
+CPST emphasizes long-term change that families can maintain following treatment.
 Any combination of services may be provided to the youth and family including:

 - Family interventions